 Fetal Macrosomia Can Cause Serious Birth Complications

 Not all birth defects and birth complications are the fault of a doctor or nurse; some issues just happen naturally, or as a result of genetics or a mother’s choices during pregnancy.
-However, even if the cause of a birth defect is not a healthcare professional’s fault, the failure to diagnose the problem very much falls within the context of medical negligence.
+However, even if the cause of a birth defect is not a healthcare professional’s fault, the failure to diagnose the problem very much falls within the context of Fetal Macrosomia and medical negligence.
 When a woman is pregnant, she and her family expect doctors to monitor their progress and warn them of any potential or existing complications.
 When a doctor fails to do so, the results can be troublesome.
 Fetal macrosomia often falls into this latter situation, with misdiagnosis creating significant problems for mother and child.

 Fetal Macrosomia Definition

 According to Mayo Clinic, the term “fetal macrosomia” describes a newborn baby that is significantly larger than average infants.
 In order to be diagnosed with fetal macrosomia, a baby must have a birth weight of more than 8 pounds 13 ounces, regardless of the fetus’s gestational age.
 About 9% of babies born worldwide fit into this diagnosis.